-As a consultant, he helps companies to hire the right UX candidates, improve diversity and build a positive working culture.
+As a consultant, James helps companies to hire the right UX candidates, improve diversity and build a positive working culture.
 His clients have spanned early stage startups to the world’s largest media organisations.
 In this piece, James shares his expert advice on how to stand out during the hiring process and what pitfalls to avoid during an interview for UX designers.

 The typical hiring process